ModelTC/llmc/docs/en/source/advanced/model_test_v2.md

     output_path: ./oc_output
 ```

-<font color=792ee5> The cfg_path in opencompass needs to point to a configuration path for opencompass. </font>
+The cfg_path under opencompass needs to point to a configuration path for opencompass.

 [Here](https://github.com/ModelTC/llmc/tree/main/configs/opencompass), we have provided the configurations for both the base model and the chat model regarding the human-eval test as a reference for everyone.